Enable Shell Auto-Completion for JFrog CLI

 Verifying Installation

 After installing the completion scripts, you can verify that auto-completion works by typing jf followed by pressing the Tab key.
-You should see a list of available commands and options.
+You should see a list of available top-level commands and subcommands.

 Generate Scripts without Installation